vzakharov/finn/dont_build_your_own/dictatorship/02_fine_print_before_the_coup/03_sargon_v3.md

 This is not metaphor.
 Akkadian bureaucrats actually named years after atrocities.
 “The Year I Burned Mari.”
 “The Year I Besieged Elam (Again).”
 Imagine filing your taxes during “The Year Dad Got Marched Through the Temple in Chains.”

 He boasted that “5,400 men eat daily at my table,” which was either the region’s first professional standing army or an extremely aggressive dinner party.
-He washed his weapons in the sea, which is what you do when you've run out of cities to sack on land.
+He washed his weapons in the sea, which is what you do when you’ve run out of cities to sack on land.

 ### The Bureaucratized Bludgeon